 Muslims once ruled Manila until 1570 when Miguel López de Legazpi soundly defeated the ruling Muslim leaders like Rajah Sulayman and established Manila as the capital of Spanish Philippines.
 Today, only the Golden Mosque stands as the major reminder of the presence of Islam in the capital city.

-See more pictures and learn more about the Golden Mosque at our sister-blog, the Pinoy Travel Blog.
+See more pictures and learn more about the Golden Mosque at the Pinoy Travel Blog.